-This project provides technical and administrative support to the Land Development in Groundwater Constrained Landscapes Steering Group.
+This project provides technical and administrative support to the Development in Groundwater Constrained Environments Steering Group (GSG).

 - Institute of Public Works Engineers Australasia

 - WA Chapter of the Association of Hydraulic Services Consultants, Australia

 - Nominate a knowledgeable high level representative, and proxy to attend meetings

 - Attend meetings as required, initially monthly during project establishment

 - Communicate to and coordinate responses from staff within their organisation